-At BLC, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit), and we conclude from the DFE Guidance that sex education refers to Human Reproduction.
 In order to teach this in a scientific context, and knowing that National Curriculum Science requires children to know how mammals reproduce, we have opted to teach this within our Science curriculum, not within PSHE or Relationships and Sex Education as we believe this is most appropriate for our children.

-Therefore the parent right to withdraw their child is not applicable.
-We are of course happy to discuss the content of the curriculum and invite you to contact blcwellbeing@bridgelearningcampus.com.
+Therefore, the parent right to withdraw their child is not applicable.
+We are of course happy to discuss the content of the curriculum and invite you to contact the PSHE Lead - Martin Knight should you wish to discuss.